IB-ULFRI/homework-1/README.md

 ## Consent Form for Participation in Automated Grading Study

 We are conducting a study on the use of large language models (LLMs) to help grade homework assignments.
-Your homework will either be graded by an LLM or a human TA, chosen at random.
+Your homework will either be graded by an LLM or a human teaching assistant (TA), chosen at random.
 You will not know which method was used.
 You may request a human review of any section of your graded homework after receiving your grades.
 Participation is purely voluntary, and opting out will not affect your grade in any way.
 For additional information, please contact the TAs via e-mail: pavlin.policar@fri.uni-lj.si and martin.spendl@fri.uni-lj.si.

 If you do not wish to participate in this study, please uncheck the box below (remove the `x` inside the square brackets):